Bamzooki

 The original series premiered in March 2004 on the CBBC channel, and was presented by Jake Humphrey.
-It ran until 2006 after sixty episodes and three seasons.
-A new thirteen-part revival series set on a street, Bamzooki: Street Rules, premiered in November 2009 with new presenters—Barney Harwood and Gemma Hunt—a revamped toolkit with improved graphics and physics, new contests, new "House Zooks," a new format, and a "Zook Doctor."
+It initially ran until 2006, airing over forty episodes across three seasons.
+A new thirteen-part revival series, set on a street, titled "Bamzooki: Street Rules”, premiered in November 2009 with new presenters—Barney Harwood and Gemma Hunt—, a revamped toolkit with improved graphics and physics, new contests, new "House Zooks," a new format, and a "Zook Doctor."